tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

-We utilized the [Supplmentary Dataset of NYC Zip Codes](https://p8105.com/data/zip_codes.html) that was provided on our P8105 class website, which includes information on *NYC zipcodes, boroughs*, and *neighborhoods*.
+We utilized the [Supplmentary Dataset of NYC Zip Codes](https://p8105.com/data/zip_codes.html) that was provided on our P8105 class website, which includes information on *NYC zip codes, boroughs*, and *neighborhoods*.

 We located the [NYC Heat Vulnerability Index